Skip to main content

 Darknet, Dark Web, and Deep Web: What's the Difference?

 The internet is often visualized as an iceberg.
-The easily visible part is called the surface web.
-Ordinary users can surf this web every day.
+We call the easily visible part the surface web.
+Ordinary users can surf the web every day.

-But the internet, like the iceberg, is much larger below the surface where it remains hidden from view without the aid of specialized tools.
-The largest part of the internet is called the "Deep Web."
-This term refers to parts of the web that can't be found by search engines.
+But the internet, like the iceberg, is much larger below the surface, where it remains hidden from view without the aid of specialized tools.
+The most significant part of the internet is the deep web.
+This term refers to parts of the internet that search engines can't find.

-The Deep Web is legitimate web use.
+The deep web still falls under legitimate web use.
 It includes things that require permissions, like:

 • Forums that require registration